cdapio/hydrator-plugins/cassandra-plugins/README.rst

 Description
 -----------

-Realtime sink to use Elasticsearch as a sink
+Realtime sink to use Elasticsearch as a sink.

 Use Case
 --------

 This sink is used whenever you need to write data into Cassandra.
-For example, you may want to in realtime collect purchase records and store them in Cassandra for later access.
+For example, you may want, in real time, to collect purchase records and store them in Cassandra for later access.

 Properties